 How do you measure if game-based learning works?
 One of the best ways is by its engagement levels.

-Vanderbilt University conducted a study involving over 1000 pupils on the merit of gamified learning, focusing in on curriculum-based games for education.
+Vanderbilt University conducted a study involving over 1000 pupils on the merit of gamified learning, focusing on curriculum-based games for education.
 The research showed that pupils who used games to learn retained much more information in comparison to those who didn’t.

 Teachers also reported a huge boost in general engagement levels in high school students who used game-based learning.